Armed ‘quick reaction force’ was waiting for order to storm Capitol, Justice Dept. says

 “It’s kind of difficult to imagine how people could have been effectively communicating with each other in the midst of that mob,” she said.
 “There was no preplanned agreement to overtake the Capitol, to storm the building, to force entry into the building, but that this was something that evolved as it was occurring.”

-She said any inference about plans for armed backup at the Capitol were “speculation.”
+She said any inference about plans for armed backup at the Capitol was “speculation.”

 In a court filing last month, the defense attorney for one of Harrelson’s alleged co-conspirators said the quick reaction force was “one person” who is “in his late 60s, obese, and has cardio-pulmonary issues, a bad back, a bum knee, and is need of a hip replacement.”